vercel/next.js/errors/no-router-instance.md

 In a class Component, move any calls to router methods to the `componentDidMount` lifecycle method.

-This way the calls to the router methods are only executed in the browser.
+This way the calls to the router methods are only ran in the browser.